HCM 6th Edition One-Day Overview

 Check for course availability Opens in new window

-The instructors for this course will present the key geometric principles and guidelines used to develop and design a roundabout.
+The instructors for this course will present the key geometric principles and guidelines used to plan and design a single-lane roundabout.
 They will highlight the differences between older traffic circles and rotaries and new roundabout design features.
 They will also address the typical questions of why, where, when and how roundabouts should be considered as an appropriate intersection solution.
-This course includes modules on recent research on U.S. roundabout capacity, roundabout design techniques, and hands-on exercises, including sketching single-lane and multilane roundabouts in a small group.
-The basis for the course is NCHRP Report 672: Roundabouts: An Informational Guide, Second Edition, the latest information in the HCM 6th Edition, other state-of-the practice research, and the collective experience of the instructors on roundabout projects and research.
+This course includes modules on recent research on U.S. roundabout safety and capacity, roundabout design techniques, and hands-on exercises, including sketching single-lane roundabouts in a small group.
+The basis for the course is NCHRP Report 1043: Roundabouts: An Informational Guide, Third Edition, the latest information in the Highway Capacity Manual, other state-of-the practice research, and the collective experience of the instructors on roundabout projects and research.
 Upon completion of this course, participants will:

 - Understand the guiding principles of roundabout design,